 Beyond recognizing these green and purple wonders in pictures, not many people understand the science behind the Northern Lights.

-If you are interested in learning more about the science and history of the Northern Lights,** the Northern Lights Center in Reykjavik ** would be a great place to visit while in Iceland!
+If you are interested in learning more about the science and history of the Northern Lights, check out the Northern Lights Center in Reykjavik while in Iceland!

 There isn’t a straightforward answer to this question, but in general, winter is the ideal time for seeing the Northern Lights in Iceland.
 During the summer, Iceland has the Midnight Sun phenomena, and daylight can hang around for as long as 21 hours out of the day.

 The Northern Lights are spotted in Iceland from August to April, with a documented peak from September to March.
 March is a favorite month because the winter weather is tamer, skies will be clearer, and roads will be less icy.
 For those trekking far into the secluded Icelandic countryside for maximum darkness, clear roads are essential.
 A new moon is also favorable for seeing the Northern Lights, as a full moon brightens up the sky and drowns out the Northern Lights.
 A local can help you plan a safe and exciting route around the country.

 There are many resources for tracking the weather and level of solar activity in Iceland.
 Some of the top choices are:

 As long as you can manage.
 Research suggests that solar flares work in 4-5 day cycles, so staying for a week would allow you to see two separate cycles, which is good security if solar activity is low at the beginning of your trip.

 If you plan on driving around the outskirts of Iceland on the Ring Road, 1-2 weeks is necessary for a proper road trip.